-I love strolling leisurely along the peaceful shores when every now and then, the sun breaks through the thick clouds, salt mingles in my hair, and with each gust of wind, a unique sense of tranquility washes over me.
+I love strolling along the peaceful shores when now and then, the sun breaks through the thick clouds, salt mingles in my hair, and with each gust of wind, a unique sense of tranquility washes over me.
 Best meditation ever 😀

 4. Explore the Towns: Chania, Rethymno, Heraklion, Agios Nikolaos

 Crete has four large towns, Chania, Rethymno, Heraklion which is the capital of the island, and Agios Nikolaos to the west.
-If you are going to Crete for the first time then you should start with Chania, a really stunning town.
+If you are going to Crete for the first time then you should start with Chania, a stunning town.

 The Venetian Port and Old Town of Chania transport you back in time while remaining a vibrant and thriving hub, a must-visit destination that embodies the rich tapestry of Crete’s history.
 You can spend a few days discovering the unbelievable wealth of picturesque areas in Chania.

 Rethymno, which is one of the oldest towns in Greece built during the Minoan Civilization, has a beautiful Venetian port and Old Town that you will love exploring.

 Heraklion is a vibrant town, the financial center of the island with university students that keep always the town vibrant.
 It also hosts Knossos Palace, the second most visited archaeological site in Greece after the Acropolis Hill in Athens.

 Finally, the gorgeous Agios Nikolaos built around a lake, and so close to cosmopolitan Elounda and Spinalonga island, will fascinate you.